jialexu/shopping-platform-backend/demo-frontend/README.md

 # Shopping Service Demo Frontend

 A TypeScript-based web dashboard for demonstrating the Shopping Service microservices architecture.
+Generated from Github Copilot Agent Coding using Claude Sonnet 4.5 model, only for demo purpose, does not affect backend logics.

 ## Features